ajitgoel/Notes/InterviewQuestions/SystemDesign/HackingTheSystemDesignInterview.md

 ==In a distributed context, the choice is between CP and AP.== Unfortunately, CA is just a joke, because single point of failure is a red flag in the real distributed systems world.

-To ensure consistency, there are some popular protocols to consider: 2PC, eventual consistency (vector clock + RWN), Paxos, [In-Sync Replica](http://www.confluent.io/blog/hands-free-kafka-replication-a-lesson-in-operational-simplicity/), etc.
+==To ensure consistency==, there are some popular protocols to consider: 2PC, ==eventual consistency== (vector clock + RWN), Paxos, [In-Sync Replica](http://www.confluent.io/blog/hands-free-kafka-replication-a-lesson-in-operational-simplicity/), etc.

-To ensure availability, we can add replicas for the data.
-As to components of the whole system, people usually do [cold standby, warm standby, hot standby, and active-active](https://www.ibm.com/developerworks/community/blogs/RohitShetty/entry/high_availability_cold_warm_hot?lang=en) to handle the failover.
+==To ensure availability, we can add replicas for the data.== As to components of the whole system, people usually do [cold standby, warm standby, hot standby, and active-active](https://www.ibm.com/developerworks/community/blogs/RohitShetty/entry/high_availability_cold_warm_hot?lang=en) to handle the failover.

 ## 3 Future Studies